octamap/alpine-localizations/README.md

 **A simple localization utility for Alpine.js applications.**

 This package helps you add localization support to your Alpine.js project by dynamically loading language files and providing a convenient `$t` magic property for translations.
+Just **0.9 KB** in total size

 ## 🛠️ **Usage**